-“UAE94” detainee Mansour al-Ahmadi, formerly disappeared, facing new charges under the counter-terrorism law
+Detainee Mansour al-Ahmadi, formerly disappeared, re-tried under the counter-terrorism law in the “UAE84” mass trial

-“UAE94” detainee Mansour al-Ahmadi, formerly disappeared, facing new charges under the counter-terrorism law
+Detainee Mansour al-Ahmadi, formerly disappeared, re-tried under the counter-terrorism law in the “UAE84” mass trial

 Mansour al-Ahmadi was arrested in October 2012 by Emirati authorities during a campaign of arrests that targeted peaceful dissidents.
 He was convicted to seven years in prison during the “UAE94” mass trial, but was released nine years later, in April 2021.
 On June 5, 2023, he disappeared while at the State Security office in Abu Dhabi.
-On December 7, 2023, a new mass trial began before the Abu Dhabi Federal Court of Appeal, before which al-Ahmadi is being retried for the same charges for which he was sentenced in the “UAE94” trial.
+On December 7, 2023, a new mass trial began before the Abu Dhabi Federal Court of Appeal, during which al-Ahmadi was retried on new terrorism charges.

 In March 2011, after a group of 133 Emirati academics, judges, lawyers, students, and human rights defenders signed a petition addressed to the President of the United Arab Emirates and the country’s Federal Supreme Council calling for democratic reforms, the UAE’s State Security Apparatus (SSA) initiated a campaign of arrests against the individuals who signed the document.